Netflix/falcor/documentation/router.md

 As we can see, each route has access to the members of the Router itself.
 The get handler passes the Router's userId to the recommendation service, which retrieves a personalized genre list for the current user.
 The route transforms the result of the promise into a PathValue containing the matched path and the length.

-Now we should be able to retrieve this Path from the Router:
+Now we should be able to retrieve the length of the genre list from the Router:

+(example)

-As explained in previous sections, creating a base router and inheriting front it will allow the Falcor Router to build a fast route to table once at the beginning of the application, Route handlers run in the context of the Router object rather than the route object.
+Route handlers run in the context of the Router object rather than the route object.
 That means they will have access to the

 are the algorithmically computed predicted rating for the user, and the users actual ratings respectively.